 Frank David Thomas Phillips, Flight Sergeant, 1128364, Royal Air Force Volunteer Reserve.
 Frank was the son of John and Mary Anne Phillips of Laugharne, and the cousin of Austin Thomas Phillips.
 Frank joined the Royal Air Force at the outbreak of war, becoming a Flight Sergeant in 35 Squadron, RAFVR.
 His serial number was 1128364.
 He was trained as an Air Gunner-becoming a ‘Mid-Upper Gunner’.
 35 Squadron was a bomber squadron, which in November 1940 was reformed for the purpose of introducing the new Handley-Page Halifax bombers into active service.
 The squadron was one of the groups that attempted to sink the Scharnhorst and Gneisenau during their escape dash from the North German Ports.
 In August 1942, 35 Squadron were incorporated into the elite ‘Pathfinder’ force, taking a major part in many bombing missions during the war, including the commando raids on Le Creusot and Peenemunde.
 In March 1944, the squadron converted to Lancaster’s, taking part in the D-Day bombing campaigns.
 On 19/20 October 1944, Frank was part of an eight-man crew of the Lancaster Mark III serial no. TL J. Their mission was to bomb the German City of Stuttgart, which was deep behind the front lines.
 At 17:56 on 19 October 1944, Lancaster TL J took off from RAF Gravely.
 The raid was numbered ND755.
 The Lancaster had crossed the front Lines, and was almost into Germany, when it was brought down by enemy fire.
 The unfortunate crew were all killed in the resulting crash and are buried together at Wintzenbach Protestant Churchyard, Bas-Rhin, France.
 Frank is buried in Grave 2, in the midst of his fellow crew-members.
 He is also commemorated on the Laugharne War Memorial.

-Wynford Robert John Phillips, Private, 272171, Royal Army Service Corps.
-Wynford was the son of Richard and Hannah Phillips, of Eglwys Cymmin.
-He served during WW2 with the Royal Army Service Corps.
-Not much is known of him at present, but he died in the Cardiff area on 22 July 1942, aged 51, and is buried at Eglwyscummin Churchyard.
+John Robert Wynford Phillips, Private, 272171, Royal Army Service Corps.
+John was born on 3 July 1911, the son of Richard Phillips and Hannah Phillips (nee Sharp), of Three Gates, Eglwys Cymmin.
+He enlisted into the army soon after the outbreak of war and served as a driver with the Royal Army Service Corps.
+Not much else is known of him, but he died at the Emergency Hospital, Cardiff on 22 July 1942.
+The remains of the 31-year-old were conveyed back home, and he was buried in Eglwyscummin Churchyard four days later.

 Eric Victor Seymour, Sergeant (Observer), 526601, Royal Air Force.
 Eric was the son of Richard William and Emily Seymour, of Pendine.
 He married Tressie Price in 1939.
 Eric enlisted into the Royal Air Force in 1936, and trained as an Observer.
 Eric flew with 7 Squadron, RAF, based at Oakington in Cambridgeshire.
 Between the wars No.7 squadron was equipped with various aircraft including the Handley Page Heyfords, Vickers Wellesleys and Armstrong Whitworth Whitleys and became the leading bomber squadron, winning the Laurence Minot Memorial Bombing Trophy more than any other squadron.
 At the outbreak of World War II, the squadron was equipped with Handley Page Hampdens, until August 1940, when it equipped with the RAF’s first four engined bomber, the Short Stirling Mk I – becoming the first RAF squadron to be equipped with four engined bombers.
 The first raid by No.7 was 10 February 1941 on Rotterdam.
 The squadron later settled down to a night bombing role, before becoming part of the elite Pathfinder Squadron.
 On the night of 23 March, 1941, the Squadron were assigned a bombing mission on Calais.
 Eric formed part of the crew of the Short Stirling Mk I, serial number N3643/OP, piloted by Squadron Leader Stuart Robertson.
 The mission was carried out successfully, but on the return journey, the Stirling caught fire.
 The pilot managed to get the Stirling back over the channel, and attempted a forced landing at RAF Hazelwood Common, Cambridgeshire, but the aeroplane struck power cables, before hitting the roof of a house, and crashed at 01.52, on 24 March 1941.
 All but one of the crew were killed in action in the crash.
 Squadron Leader Robertson was buried at Long Stanton Churchyard, alongside Sergeant Philip Green & Sergeant Gilbert Short.
 Sergeant Anthony Roberts was buried at Derby Cemetery, Sergeant John Clarke was buried in Marton Churchyard, Lancs., and Eric Victor Seymour was buried at Southend on Sea Cemetery.
 The lone survivor, Sergeant F. B. White was injured.
 Eric’s parents were informed of Eric’s tragic death by his Station Commander, who wrote; ‘He came to us with vast operational experience, and his services will be greatly missed, not only to his own Squadron, but to the RAF, which he dearly loved.’
 Eric is not commemorated on the Pendine Roll of Honour.